Golden Triangle of Meat-packing: Population

+Texas County, a neighboring county in Oklahoma, in 2020 was the only Hispanic-majority county in the state and also had a large meat-processing plant.

 Labor

 While the establishment of a large meat-packing industry in southwest Kansas was facilitated by the abundance of water, animal feed, feedlots, and local governments offering incentives to investors, there was no similar abundance of labor in the small cities and towns of the region.
 Unemployment was low; the population was largely non-Hispanic white; and most Anglos were not interested in the hard and dangerous work associated with a meat-packing plant.
 As one commentator said, "Your Anglo community is not going to work there, pretty much regardless of the wage.
 The entire meatpacking industry depends on immigrant labor, and always has."

-In the 1980s, IPB recruited workers from far and wide for its Garden City plant, including 2,000 former refugees from Southeast Asia, mostly Vietnamese.
+In the 1980s, IBP recruited workers from far and wide for its Garden City plant, including 2,000 former refugees from Southeast Asia, mostly Vietnamese.
 In the 1990s, IBP opened an office in Mexico City to recruit Mexican and Central American workers.
 By 2000, Hispanics comprised 77 percent of IPB's work force in Garden City.
-In February 2023, a company hired to clean the Tyson meat-packing plant in Dodge City was fined for employing 26 underage workers, aged 13 to 17, in the plant.
+In February 2023, a company hired to clean the Cargill meat-packing plant in Dodge City was fined for employing 26 underage workers, aged 13 to 17, in the plant.